Colton1skees/Dna/README.md

 - Includes a strong API for writing LLVM passes natively in C#.
 We have bindings for e.g. `MemorySSA`, `LoopInfo`, dominator trees, pass pipeline management, etc.
 - Graph visualization for LLVM IR and binary control flow graphs using graphviz or alternatively a script generator for binary ninja.

+Some caveats:
+- Only x86_64 is supported
+- Recompiled code is not CET compliant

 # Dependencies
 - LLVM/LLVMSharp
 - Remill